ChrisOwens2244/se_project_todo-app/README.md

 ## Deployment

-This project is deployed on GitHub Pages:
+This project is deployed on GitHub Pages and can be run by going to the link below:

 -https://chrisowens2244.github.io/se_project_todo-app/